emanuelfeld/booksfordc/README.md

 Download the booksfordc extension by clicking on extension.crx and then 'Raw.'
 Open up chrome://extensions, locate the downloaded file, and drag it into the extensions window.

 ###To do###
+* Improve search functionality to cover multiple editions
 * Port to Firefox (Safari?)
 * Allow for functionality on Goodreads and, perhaps, Barnes and Noble
-* Search Overdrive, if the DCPL makes the API accessible
+* Search Overdrive, if the DCPL makes the API accessible (and don't require a private key)
 * Auto-fill parts of the purchase request form
 * Determine how transferable the extension is to other SirsiDynix-using libraries